kdavies4/ModelicaRes/doc/index.rst

   to set up and manage simulation experiments.
 The :mod:`modelicares.texunit` submodule has functions to translate Modelica_ *unit* and *displayUnit* strings into LaTeX_-formatted strings.
-The last submodule, :mod:`modelicares.base`, has general supporting functions.
+The last submodule, :mod:`modelicares.util`, has general supporting functions.

   **Installation**